'What Happened Is Not Okay,' Catholic HS Student Says Of Classmates' Racially Offensive Video

 “What happened is not okay and we will not be quiet,” a student at a Catholic high school in Bergen County wrote in response to a racist video created by two of her classmates.

-Alumnae and current students at Immaculate Heart Academy have signed a petition calling for expulsion of the two seniors and “actions from the administration to further promote racial equality,” she said.
+Alumnae and current students at Immaculate Heart Academy have signed a petition with an accompanying letter calling for expulsion of the two seniors and “actions from the administration to further promote racial equality,” she said.

 This comes in response to a tweeted video gone viral in which one student from the all-girls school in Washington Township repeats a racial epithet and then curses “Black Lives Matter” while downing shots -- without masks during a pandemic -- at a Valentine’s Day party.